Roger Taylor (Queen drummer): 1977–present: Solo career

-The Cross
+1987–1993: The Cross

 The Cross were a side project of Taylor's that existed from 1987 to 1993 and released three albums.
 While still the drummer for Queen, Taylor fronted the Cross as rhythm guitarist and lead vocalist.
-On its debut release, The Cross incorporated dance influences which they dropped on their remaining two albums.
+On their debut release, the Cross incorporated dance influences, which they dropped on their remaining two albums.

-21st century
+2001–2011

 Taylor has appeared along with May for various other events and promotions, including Queen's induction into the Rock and Roll Hall of Fame in 2001 and the "Party at the Palace" in 2002, celebrating the golden jubilee of Queen Elizabeth II.
 In 2004, Taylor, May, and Mike Dixon received the Helpmann Award in Australia for Best Music Direction for the musical We Will Rock You.
 At the Live Earth concert held at Wembley Stadium in 2007, Taylor opened the show with Taylor Hawkins of Foo Fighters and Chad Smith of Red Hot Chili Peppers.

 Taylor and May, performing as Queen, also appeared three times on the American singing contest television show American Idol.
 The first appearance was on 11 April 2006, during which that week's contestants were required to sing a Queen song.
 Songs performed included "Bohemian Rhapsody", "Fat Bottomed Girls", "The Show Must Go On", "Who Wants to Live Forever", and "Innuendo".
 The second time Queen appeared was on the show's season 8 finale in May 2009, performing "We Are the Champions" with finalists Adam Lambert and Kris Allen.
 The third appearance was during the eleventh season on 25 and 26 April 2012, performing a Queen medley with the six finalists on the first show.
 The following day, they performed "Somebody to Love" with the Queen Extravaganza band.

 In November 2009, Taylor appeared on the reality TV show The X Factor with May as Queen mentoring the contestants and performing "Bohemian Rhapsody".
 That month Taylor confirmed he was planning to tour with Taylor Hawkins, which Taylor described as a "quick tour".
 At the 2011 MTV Europe Music Awards on 6 November, Queen received the Global Icon Award, and Taylor and May closed the awards ceremony, with Adam Lambert on vocals, performing "The Show Must Go On", "We Will Rock You", and "We Are the Champions".
 In 2011, Taylor, along with Steven Tyler and Roger Daltrey, joined the advisory board of Edge Music Network.
 Taylor performed in the 2012 Summer Olympics closing ceremony in London on 12 August.